 Feeling rattled?
 Students can rein in stress with a little help

-When the lights went out, anxious thoughts needled Wes Patterson.
-During the day, there were no lulls in his master’s level class schedule — no time to think.
+When the lights went out, anxious thoughts needled the master's student.
+During the day, there were no lulls in his class schedule — no time to think.

-Come nightfall, Patterson ruminated nonstop about his studies.
+Come nightfall, he ruminated nonstop about his studies.
 A family situation weighed heavily on him.
 Hours dragged by.
 When his alarm finally rang, he was whipped, and the day hadn’t yet begun.

 “I slept 10 hours in seven days,” he said.
 “It’s not sustainable for my program or life in general.
 I was a walking zombie.”